Premises Liability Lawyers Serving Fort Lauderdale

 A business owner may be held responsible for other people's violent or reckless actions on their property.
 For instance, an attack or assault may occur at a nightclub.
 Then, you may be able to hold the management or owner liable for negligent security.Statute of Limitations for Premises Liability Cases in Florida

 Statute of limitations refers to the time limit for filing a legal claim.
 A victim can file and seek recovery for losses incurred from premises liability within a specified period.
-For example, in Florida, the Statute of Limitations is four years from the day of the incident.
+For example, in Florida, the Statute of Limitations is two years from the day of the incident.

 However, when death occurs, the time limit is two years.
 If you exceed the Statute of Limitations, you forego your right to legal action.
 Therefore, don’t waste time commencing your claim process.
 A premises liability attorney can help you timely file your claim in Fort Lauderdale, Florida.How Much Will My Fort Lauderdale Premises Liability Lawyers Charge?